rupeshs/fastsdcpu/Readme.md

 Use the medium size models (723 MB)(For example : <https://huggingface.co/comfyanonymous/ControlNet-v1-1_fp16_safetensors/blob/main/control_v11p_sd15_canny_fp16.safetensors>)

+## Installation

-## FastSD CPU on Windows
+### FastSD CPU on Windows

+![FastSD CPU Desktop GUI Screenshot](https://raw.githubusercontent.com/rupeshs/fastsdcpu/main/docs/images/fastsdcpu-gui.jpg)

 :exclamation:__You must have a working Python installation.(Recommended : Python 3.10 or 3.11 )__

-![FastSD CPU Desktop GUI Screenshot](https://raw.githubusercontent.com/rupeshs/fastsdcpu/main/docs/images/fastsdcpu-gui.jpg)
+To install FastSD CPU on Windows run the following steps :

-Clone/download this repo or download release.
+- Clone/download this repo or download [release](https://github.com/rupeshs/fastsdcpu/releases).

-## Installation

 - Double click `install.bat`  (It will take some time to install,depending on your internet speed.)
 - You can run in desktop GUI mode or web UI mode.